homostellaris/clean-code-smells-and-heuristics/_general/g31-hidden-temporal-couplings.md

 You might complain that this increases the complexity of the functions, and you'd be right.
 But that extra syntactic complexity exposes the true temporal complexity of the situation.

 Note that I left the instance variables in place.
-I presume taht they are needed by private methods in the class.
+I presume that they are needed by private methods in the class.
 Even so, I want the arguments in place to make the temporal coupling explicit.